 The SOP must be reviewed annually and all operators must receive training on the applicable SOP to perform work safely.

-Reviewing the policy over time to make sure it is still effective is an important duty as it shows management's commitment to workplace Health and Safety
+- A Health and Safety Policy is a written statement of principles and goals explaining the company’s commitment to workplace Health and Safety.
+Reviewing the policy over time to make sure it is still effective is an important duty as it shows management's commitment to workplace Health and Safety.

 - A risk assessment is the process where you:

 - Analyze or evaluate the risks of the hazards

 - Determine appropriate ways to eliminate or control the hazard.

 A Health and Safety Risk Assessment is one the most important parts of the Occupational Health & Safety program, no company can be compliant to the OHS Act if this is not conducted and monitored on a regular basis.
 The Risk Assessment must be conducted by a Risk Assessor who has be properly trained.